dievus/ADGenerator/README.md

 # ADGenerator

-This script will auto-generate the required users, groups, and permissions necessary for my upcoming domain pivoting course.
+This script will auto-generate the required users, groups, and permissions necessary for my upcoming domain pivoting course. ***THIS IS FOR A TO BE COMPLETED COURSE AND I WILL NOT BE PROVIDING ANYONE SUPPORT AT THIS POINT.
+PLEASE STOP ASKING.***

 # Instructions